rpsuresh05/Google-Sheet-Clone/README.md

 # Google-Sheet-Clone
-A Spreadsheet clone with basic functionality and formula cycle detection,
+A Spreadsheet clone with basic functionality and formula cycle detection